prasadrenukdas/wawa-jr/README.md

 If you are running multiple simulators or devices, hot/live reloading changes will propagate to all of them at once.

+If working from the base or example app, try enabling hot reloading and then making a change to a component on your screen to see it in action.

 ### Unit Testing
 Write unit tests relative to the files they are testing in corresponding